Historic Detroit

 Every building in Detroit has a story — we're here to share it

-Jefferson Avenue Presbyterian Church (Third) - Photos
+Jefferson Avenue Presbyterian Church (third) - Photos Exterior

 Jefferson Avenue Presbyterian Church was formally organized on February 8, 1854.